rsilvery/mapr_yelp_tutorial/README.md

 The Zeppelin notebook used in the MapR Python blog (insert link later)

 Goal: Peruse the Yelp Open Dataset and plot the probability of receiving a particular rating using MatPlotLib,PySpark, SparkSQL, and MapR-DB.
-Tutorial assumes you’ve already uploaded the JSON dataset from here to your distributed file system into /user/mapr/
+Tutorial assumes you’ve already uploaded the JSON dataset from <a href="https://maprdocs.mapr.com/home/Zeppelin/InstallPySparkConda.html?hl=pyspark">here</a> to your distributed file system into /user/mapr/

 Step 1: Create a Python environment and store it to MapR-FS